 Storage

-- Sugar Powder: Make sure the powdered sugar is fine and well-mixed with the other dry ingredients to evenly distribute sweetness.
+Sugar: Make sure the powdered sugar is fine and well-mixed with the other dry ingredients to evenly distribute sweetness.

 In English, "shakarpara" is often referred to as "sweet diamond-shaped biscuits" or "fried sugar-coated pastries."
 It is a popular Indian snack made from fried dough that's sweetened and flavored with spices.